nygeek/drive_inspector/README.md

 Modfiers:

 -f - The argument identifying a node is a NodeID.
 This is the only
-     treatment supported by drivefileraw, since it has no notion of path.
+     treatment supported by *drivefileraw*, since it has no notion of path.
 -D - Turn on debugging output.
 Don't do this if you aren't ready to
      rummage around in the source code to understand the output.
 -a - Show all files.
 Without the -a modifier, only the folder nodes
      are displayed.

-While drivefileraw.py accepts only NodeIDs (the Drive API documentation calls them FileIDs) drivefilecached.py attempts to accept paths.
+While *drivefileraw* accepts only NodeIDs (the Drive API documentation calls them FileIDs) *drivefilecached* attempts to accept paths.
 As of this writing, the paths are only useful for talking about nodes that are linked somewhere to your My Drive root.
 We may add support for analyzing paths from shared files and folders in the